GIS and Data Services

 GIS and Data Service's mission is to provide complimentary service to UMD users on various aspects of geospatial data, data science and data visualization for research, teaching and learning.
 The center can provide support with ArcGIS Pro, ArcGIS Online Web Mapping, StoryMapping, Mobile Survey, Python, R, NVivo and SAS.
 You can fill out the service in-take form for a consultation.

 The GIS/Data Lab is now available for in-person use.
-We are still continuing to provide virtual access to the lab but the service may phase-out in near future.
+We are still continuing to provide 24/7 access to the virtual lab for the users who need remote computing needs.
 The lab is equipped with GIS, data science and statistical software.
-The list of software can be found here.

 Visit the GIS Lab on the 6th floor of McKeldin Library, Room 6119.